Rays vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 72.1% of the games this season when they were favored on the moneyline (44-17).
+- The Rays have gone 45-17 in games they were favored on the moneyline (winning 72.6% of those games).

-- Tampa Bay has played six times as moneyline favorites with odds of -275 or shorter, and won in each game.
+- Tampa Bay has a 14-2 record (winning 87.5% of its games) when it has played as moneyline favorites of -200 or shorter.

-- Based on this contest's moneyline, the Rays' implied win probability is 73.3%.
+- The Rays have an implied moneyline win probability of 66.7% in this contest.

-- In the 70 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 38 times (38-28-4).
+- Tampa Bay has played in 71 games with set over/under, and have combined with opponents to go over the total 39 times (39-28-4).

-- The Rays have an 8-4-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!